the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

     -   Laptops or tablets can introduce interface barriers
         -   Lab gloves may hamper the use of touchscreens and track pads.
         -   Free-hand drawing is not always well supported which can be necessary when using notation that is not easily represented in simple text such as mathematical and chemical notation
-        -   Performant native applications for devices are not always available, notebooks only accessible through web apps can have performance issues that make their interfaces frustrating to use
+        -   Client issues, such as native mobile applications with incomplete featuresets, slow web-apps that may require an always-on connection and not be able to cache local changes.
         -   No spatial memory, whereas in a physical book people may remember where they wrote things and can open it roughly on the right page.

 -   Lack of sufficiently available training on more complex aspects of the ELN solution leading to poor, mis-use, or under-use of ELN features.
     -   Extra expense, maintenence & procurement issues with hardware suitable for use in your research environment